sebescudie/VL.TextEditor.HDE/README.md

 - Build the solution in `Release` mode
 - Start vvvv with `--package-repositories`
 - Look for the help patch in the help browser

+## Credits

+- Thanks to Elias and Dottore